-Dow drops in another wild session
+Dow dives more than 500 points in another wild session

-U.S. stocks are getting whipsawed for a second straight session following the Dow Jones Industrial Average's 832-point loss Wednesday, the fourth-worst point drop in history.
+U.S. stocks were whipsawed for a second straight session Thursday, a day after the Dow Jones Industrial Average registered its third-largest point drop in its history.

 Continue Reading Below